JDM95aus/OpenSource-TerraCore/COMMERCIAL_LICENCE.md

 This Commercial License Agreement (the "Agreement") is offered by Joshua Roy Dakin Mandryk ("Licensor") to any entity ("Licensee") seeking to use the Project Terracore technology for commercial purposes.

 1. GRANT OF COMMERCIAL RIGHTS
-   The Licensor grants the Licensee a non-exclusive,worldwide license to use, modify, integrate, and distribute the Project Terracore technology for commercial purposes, including but not limited to:
+   The Licensor grants the Licensee a non-exclusive,worldwide license to use, modify, integrate, and distribute the Project OpenSourceTerracore technology for commercial purposes, including but not limited to:

 · Commercial product development and manufacturing
 · Integration into commercial systems and platforms